 Safety features: Look for modern safety features such as antilock braking systems (ABS), daytime running lights, electronic stability control, airbags and adjustable/lockable head restraints.

-Reliability: Look for a warranty, check all maintenance and repair histories, conduct a pre-purchase inspection and avoid vehicles with excessive mileage.
+Reliability: Look for a warranty, check all maintenance and repair histories, conduct a pre-purchase inspection and avoid a vehicle with excessive mileage.

-Affordability: A new car may be the most desirable option, but not within your budget.
+Affordability: A new car may not be within your budget.
 A certified used car might offer similar peace of mind at a lower price.
 Researching insurance costs and gas mileage before selecting a vehicle can help keep down ownership costs.

 Familiarity: Buy a vehicle similar in weight, power and size to what your teen uses for practice driving – or plan extra practice hours with the new vehicle.

-- So Your Teen Wants a Car? - A parent's guide to choosing a vehicle for teen drivers.
+Also, check out So Your Teen Wants a Car? a parent’s guide to choosing a vehicle for teen drivers.